Temple View: 1950–1953

 The construction of the school and the temple commenced in the 1950s, overseen by George R. Beisinger, the general supervisor of Church building in the South Pacific.
-Because of stringent economic conditions in New Zealand no subcontractors could be engaged, no skilled labor was available, and there were no domestic sources of supply for the bulk of needed materials.
+Because of stringent economic conditions in New Zealand, no subcontractors could be engaged, no skilled labour was available, and there were no domestic sources of supply for the bulk of needed materials.
 He would have to import his own cement, hardware, structural and other materials mostly from the US.
-As for labor he would have to leave that to providence.
+As for labour he would have to leave that to providence.

 The labour for the construction was performed by volunteer workers known as labour missionaries.
 The workers were given a small allowance of 10 shillings per week for basic necessities, and initially were called to serve for two years.
 Many however extended their time upwards to between 8 and 10 years.

 When they arrived, the missionaries converged on a home called the "Green House" that had been moved from one part of the project to its new location for meetings, meals at times and as a general place to socialise.
 There was a movie night once a week.
 It also served as temporary accommodation for some of the missionaries.
 The winter at this particular time was harsh (by New Zealand standards) and the land surrounding the green house was mud.
 The only available form of transportation at the time happened to be a jeep which was put to good use by Elder Beisinger to get around the project.

 Church services were conducted for a time in a building in the former Garden Place in Hamilton, which competed with another church on the street below.
 Later early morning seminary type meetings were held on the building site for the missionaries before going to work.

 The first house was completed in 1952 and occupied by George Beisinger.

 A large part of the farmland of the project was peat, and it was transformed slowly into arable land with the help of an agricultural expert called from the U.S. Often the peat would burn, and it wasn't unusual to see peat fires off in the distance.
 There was often a dusty reddish atmosphere about parts of the project because of the peat.
 The farmland itself became a source of vegetables for the missionaries.
 Wheat was also grown, and there were also cattle and sheep.

 The bricks used for construction were manufactured at an onsite plant that was put into operation in 1951.
 Many of the bricks were sent abroad for use in buildings in Tonga and Samoa.
 A new plant was built in 1956, and it was noted that the quality of the bricks manufactured improved greatly.